bishal9301/Time-Table-Automation/README.md

 # Time Table Automation

-This is a basic Time Table Automation project initiated and mentored by Professor Neeraj Tyagi.
+This is a basic Time Table Automation project initiated by our team members.
 The project aims to automate the creation and management of timetables for  academic institutions .

 ## Features